DinoChiesa/Apigee-CustomPolicy-AesCrypto/Readme.md

 * The result is decoded via UTF-8 to produce a plain string.
 (This only works if the original clear text was a plain string).

-## Example: Basic Encryption with a Passphrase, and different settings
+## Example: 256-bit Encryption with a Passphrase, and different settings

   ```xml
   <JavaCallout name="Java-AesEncrypt1">